Apps and wearables

 Guidance about emails: If pharmacy app developers, or others acting on their behalf, send out electronic marketing e-mails to individuals, it should be recorded how and when consent was obtained where consent was captured.
 As part of the NHS Apps library assessment questionnaire app developers are asked to confirm that they “can evidence that the individual gave their valid consent to the processing [of data] i.e. how and when consent was obtained and the information provided to the individual (data subject) at the time“.
 The Information Commissioner’s Office (ICO) also provide guidance about appropriate use of email which pharmacy app developers can review to understand their obligations in relation to electronic marketing e-mails to individuals.

-Return to Pharmacy systems and apps
+Return to the IT section: Pharmacy systems and apps